ryanaruanno/Optimized-Pitch-Arsenals/README.md

 ## Overview

 This project aims to optimize MLB pitcher arsenals by implementing Stuff+, Location+, and Pitching+ using XGBoost.
-The goal is to optimize and identify pitch metrics that contribute to swinging strikes, called strikes, and poor contact.
+The goal is to optimize and identify pitch metrics that contribute to swinging strikes and called strikes.

 ## Current Work